How can I cast from my iPhone to Google TV?

 1. Download DoCast to your iPhone (link above).

-2. Have both your iPhone and Google TV riding the same Wi-Fi (seriously, don’t skip this).
+2. Have both your iPhone and Google TV riding the same Wi-Fi.

 3. Fire up DoCast.
 It auto-finds your Google TV—no pairing rituals.